 Other types of Citi complimentary credit card travel insurance

-Rental vehicle excess in Australia insurance
+Rental vehicle excess insurance in Australia

-• When can I use it?
-If you meet the requirements for interstate flight inconvenience insurance and the vehicle hire agreement includes an excess cost.
+When can I use it?
+If you meet the requirements for the vehicle hire agreement and have paid for the excess cost.

 How to make a claim under one of these policies